jackabald/TiDB-Hack-NL-repo-search/README.md

 TIDB_PASSWORD=<your-tidb-password>
 TIDB_DATABASE=<your-tidb-database>
 ```
-Replace the placeholders with your actual TiDB credentials and OpenAI API key.
+Replace the placeholders with your actual TiDB credentials.